 Overview.
-"Income record forms" are defined as Michigan copies of Forms W-2, W-2 C, W-2 G, 1099-R, 1099-MISC, and 1099-NEC.
-"Wage statements" are a sub-set of these forms, that is, Michigan copies of Forms W-2, W-2 C. The IRS refers to the federal version of income record forms as "information returns."
+"Income record forms" are defined as Michigan copies of Forms W-2, W-2C, W-2 G, 1099-R, 1099-MISC, and 1099-NEC.
+"Wage statements" are a sub-set of these forms, that is, Michigan copies of Forms W-2, W-2C.
+The IRS refers to the federal version of income record forms as "information returns."

 W-2s.
 Employers required by federal law to file Form W-2, Wage and Tax Statement, must provide a copy to the State of Michigan if the Form W-2 is issued to a Michigan resident employee, to report work performed in Michigan, or to report Michigan income tax withheld.
-For more about federal requirements, see www.irs.gov, including Publication 15 (Circular E), Employer's Tax Guide.
+For more about federal requirements, see IRS Publication 15, (Circular E), Employer's Tax Guide or visit www.irs.gov.

 Correcting W-2 Errors.
 If the error was due to underreporting withholding on the original W-2, issue a corrected W-2 and send a copy to Treasury.
-As provided in Mich Admin Code, R 206.33(3)(b), the employer can only receive a refund if the original W-2 is recovered from the employee.
+As provided in Mich Admin Code, R 206.22(3)(b), the employer can only receive a refund if the original W-2 is recovered from the employee.
 When an employee retains the original, erroneous W-2, the employee, not the employer, must request the refund.
 The corrected form should be clearly marked "Corrected by the Employer".